nosaj9/pokemon-fan-club/README.md

 # Pokemon Fan Club
-Flask app that allows you to view the original 151 Pokemon of Kanto and give them a rating and leave reviews/suggestions for trainers (must login to do this).
+Flask app that allows you to view the original 151 Pokemon of Kanto and leave a comment and/or favorite a Pokemon (must be logged in to do both of these)

 **New Python Packages Used**
 pokeapiwrapper - used to show more information about the pokemon in tandem with pokeapi